N-acetyl-L-cysteine: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-N-acetyl cysteine appears to reduce cellular production of pro-inflammatory mediators such as tumor necrosis factor alpha (TNF-alpha) and interleukin 1 (IL-1).
-Some in vitro research shows that N-acetyl cysteine inhibits inflammation markers, such as phospholipid metabolism and the release of pro-inflammatory cytokines.
-Furthermore, the control of redox-sensitive transcription factors by N-acetyl cysteine could play a role in its anti-inflammatory effects.
+N-acetyl cysteine appears to reduce the cellular production of pro-inflammatory mediators such as tumor necrosis factor alpha (TNF-alpha) and interleukin 1 (IL-1).
+Some in vitro research shows that N-acetyl cysteine inhibits markers of inflammation, such as phospholipid metabolism and the release of pro-inflammatory cytokines.nnIn addition, the regulation of redox-sensitive transcription factors by N-acetyl cysteine may play a role in its anti-inflammatory effects. nn

 Usages associés